TIBCOSoftware/snappydata/docs/concepts/tables/persisting_table_data/persist_table.md

 	!!!
 Note
     	All SnappyData data stores in the same cluster must use a consistent `persist-dd` value.
 Accessors cannot persist data, and you cannot set `persist-dd` to true for an accessor. </p>

 2. Create the disk store that you want to use for persisting the table's data, or use the default disk store.
-See <a href="create_disk_store.html#how_disk_stores_work" class="xref" title="You can create a disk store for persistence and/or overflow or use the default disk store.
-Data from multiple tables can be stored in the same disk store.">Creating a Disk Store or Using the Default</a>.
+See [Creating a Disk Store or Using the Default](create_disk_store.md).

 3. Specify table persistence and the named disk store in the CREATE TABLE statement.
 For example: